 To understand this, first, we need to understand the significant difference in concepts and theories of traditional marketing vs. digital marketing.

 One of the theoretical foundations of traditional marketing was “creating as much original content as possible.”
-But with the amount of information we’re dealing today, even traditional marketers now agree to the fact that creating original and engaging content daily is an unrealistic task.
+But with the amount of information we’re dealing with today, even traditional marketers now agree to the fact that creating original and engaging content daily is an unrealistic task.

 Social media marketing has made content marketing almost a daily task.
 Previously, traditional marketing channels didn’t require a daily injection of fresh content.
 Today, even the brands with the best creative heads and marketing teams can’t create content with such frequency.
 Which gives content curation a significant rise.
 Digital marketers now depend more on other sources for ready content to share it from time to time.